remix-run/remix-website/data/posts/lazy-loading-routes.md

 The only thing a data router truly needs on the critical path is the path matching fields, as it needs to be able to identify all of the routes matched for a given URL.
 After matching, we already have an asynchronous navigation in progress so there's no reason we couldn't also be fetching route information during that navigation.
 And then we don't need the rendering aspects until we're done with data-fetching since we don't render the destination route until data fetches have completed.
 Yes, this can introduce the concept of a "chain" (load route, then load data) but it's an opt-in lever you can pull as needed to address the trade-off between initial load speed and subsequent navigation speeds.

-Here's what this looks like using our route structure from above, and using the new `lazy()` method on a route definition:
+Here's what this looks like using our route structure from above, and using the new `lazy()` method (available in React Router v6.9.0) on a route definition:

 ```jsx
 // app.jsx